 The University of Texas Southwestern Medical Center at Dallas is accepting applications and nominations for the position of assistant director of physical plant.
 This world-renowned medical education health care and research institution is seeking to fill an assistant director position to oversee the division of buildings and grounds maintenance.
-Duties will include management and administration of build-
+Duties will include management and administration of building maintenance, grounds maintenance, and custodial contracts.

 Our campus is located on a 60-acre urban site and consists of 30 buildings comprising 3 million square feet.
-Currently, the institution is developing a new 30-acre satellite campus planned to comprise an additional 3.5 million square feet.
+Currently, the institution is developing a new 30acre satellite campus planned to comprise an additional 3.5 million square feet.